P2A is a local bike race based upon the famous Paris-Roubaix that is run in early Spring. This is the Paris-Ancaster.

 So does doing push ups and chin ups.

 I think it was a good wake up call to see who could actually do what.
 It's good to show that if an adult can do it, the kids should be able to do it no problem.
+Being active is an important aspect of life.
+Active and healthy.

 Active also doesn't mean you eat junk.
 That's where the healthy eating comes in.

 I think March was warmer.
 It definitely had less snow.
 I had switched over to my summer tires this past week.
 I wasn't expecting the amount of snow accumulation over night.
+With snow removal contracts expiring end of March, I'm guessing that we will probably have to wait for the Sun to remove this last bit of winter.

 Messy and slick.